snimu/blog/contents/byte-latent-transformer/article.md

 Method 1.

 1. Use the entropy model to predict the next bytes autoregressively, until one of these predictions exceeds the entropy threshold (this is parallelized during training of course); use this to determine the number of bytes to decode
-2. Use the latents (hidden states) of the entropy model *for all those predictions* as the initial inputs to the Local Decoder, from which the keys and values are produced
+2. Use the hidden states of the entropy model *for all those predictions* as the initial inputs to the Local Decoder, from which the keys and values are produced
 3. Use the cross-attention from the patch to fix the errors of the entropy model's predictions

 I've sketched a little illustration of this method: